Breast Pump Comparison: Spectra S2 vs Medela PISA

 I’ve used the PISA’s car adapter and the battery pack while traveling.
 Both work great!

-If you need a car adapter for your S2, consider this one.
+If you need a car adapter for your S2, consider this one, which is surprisingly affordable on Amazon.
 As for a portable battery, this one has great ratings.
 It is a little expensive, but if your insurance doesn’t cover the Spectra S1 (the S1 is rechargeable!), then it may be worth spending a little more on making your pump do what you want.

 How loud is the Spectra S2 vs Medela PISA?

-The Spectra S2 is much quieter than the PISA.
-Spectra’s website explains that their founder insisted on the quietest motor available while it was being designed.
+The Spectra S2 is much quieter than the Medela Pump In Style.
+Spectra’s website explains that their founder insisted on the quietest motor available while it was being designed (source).
 Putting either pump on a soft surface, like a couch, ottoman, carpet, or even a blanket or towel helps muffle the sound to make them quieter.